tshradheya/shrad-foodpanda-de/README.md

 The data was written from pandas dataframe to table using bigquery package.
 It automatically creates the table and is configured to rewrite data everytime its run.
+The other option was using `pandas-gbq` library which is a more out of the box solution but since the existing package did the work I avoided more dependencies

 ## Running Code